GTPB/IBIP19/pages/qc/yeast-ups1.md

 ## 2. Visual inspection of LFQ results

-Proline is a new software for label-free workflow execution and raw data visualization.
+Proline is a new software (manuscript under revision) for label-free workflow execution and raw data visualization.
 We will use the web interface of this tool to verify the quality of peak detection and LC-MS maps alignments.

 ### 2.1 Connection to Proline Web